 Shampoo and conditioner bars were the #9 most searched hair care trend in early 2021 with 135,000+ quarterly searches on Amazon alone.

 Plastic free hair care

 Zero waste hair care

 Take a deeper look into the global consumer health and wellness revolution

 Understanding how consumers’ altruistic health needs are being met is only part of the story.
-The opportunity for companies looking to meet and exceed the growing expectations of wellness-minded consumers is to figure out where your brand fits and sits along the entire hierarchy of health and wellness needs.
+The opportunity for companies looking to meet and exceed the growing expectations of wellness-minded, conscious consumers is to figure out where your brand fits and sits along the entire hierarchy of health and wellness needs.
 Our Global Health and Wellness report takes a deep dive into how consumer needs have been reshaped around the world, what is trending, and what the budding opportunities are across the new, broadened spectrum of global well-being.

 Stay ahead by staying in the loop.

 Don’t miss the latest insights, offerings, and opportunities from NielsenIQ.